 PURPOSE: The objective of this study was to assess the risk of bias of randomized controlled trials (RCTs) published in prosthodontic and implant dentistry journals.
 MATERIALS AND METHODS: The last 30 issues of 9 journals in the field of prosthodontic and implant dentistry (Clinical Implant Dentistry and Related Research, Clinical Oral Implants Research, Implant Dentistry, International Journal of Oral & Maxillofacial Implants, International Journal of Periodontics and Restorative Dentistry, International Journal of Prosthodontics, Journal of Dentistry, Journal of Oral Rehabilitation, and Journal of Prosthetic Dentistry) were hand-searched for RCTs.
 Risk of bias was assessed using the Cochrane Collaboration's risk of bias tool and analyzed descriptively.
 RESULTS: From the 3,667 articles screened, a total of 147 RCTs were identified and included.
 The number of published RCTs increased with time.
 The overall distribution of a high risk of bias assessment varied across the domains of the Cochrane risk of bias tool: 8% for random sequence generation, 18% for allocation concealment, 41% for masking, 47% for blinding of outcome assessment, 7% for incomplete outcome data, 12% for selective reporting, and 41% for other biases.
 CONCLUSION: The distribution of high risk of bias for RCTs published in the selected prosthodontic and implant dentistry journals varied among journals and ranged from 8% to 47%, which can be considered as substantial.

-INTRODUCTION: The speed of manuscript publication in reputable journals plays a crucial role in spreading scientific novelties and may influence the number of received citations.
+Introduction: The speed of manuscript publication in reputable journals plays a crucial role in spreading scientific novelties and may influence the number of received citations.
 In the present study, the authors investigated the publication speed of dentistry journals.
 This is crucial for both authors, who desire rapid dissemination of their findings, and patients in need, who seek new therapies.
-MATERIALS AND METHODS: This was a cross-sectional bibliometric analysis of published dentistry journals.
+Materials and methods: This was a cross-sectional bibliometric analysis of published dentistry journals.
 A list of dentistry journals featured in the 2021 Journal Citation Report was downloaded.
 A total of five random original articles were extracted from each of these journals.
 These articles were published between January and December 2020.
 Median and interquartile range (IQR) times from submission to acceptance, publication in print, online publication, time from acceptance to in print and online publication were calculated.
 The correlation between publication times and journal impact factor (IF) was examined.
-RESULTS: < 0.001) to in-print publication, and IF.
+Results: A total of 89 journals were included.
+Individual time from submission to acceptance (peer review time) ranged from 6 to 279 days, the combined median peer review time was 115 (80-159) days.
+The overall median time from acceptance to online or print publication was 17 (12-38) and 153 (92-249) days, respectively.
+Journals with available data concerning publication times tended to have higher IF than others.
+Only journals that did not have available time from acceptance to online publication had higher IF.
+There were negative correlations between times from submission (r = -0.442, p = 0.007), acceptance (r = -0.616, p < 0.001) to in-print publication, and IF.
 There were no correlations between IF and time from submission to acceptance, acceptance to online publication, and submission to online publication.
-CONCLUSIONS: Publication times availability was revealed to be an indicator of higher impacted journals, which is a potential new exponent of journal quality.
+Conclusions: Publication times availability was revealed to be an indicator of higher impacted journals, which is a potential new exponent of journal quality.
 Higher IF values were associated with shorter times from submission to acceptance and in-print publication, which is consistent with current editorial policies.

 The resin-modified glass ionomer materials are hybrid materials of traditional glass ionomer cement with a small addition of light-curing resin, and hence exhibit properties intermediate to the two, with some characteristics superior to conventional glass ionomer materials.
 Generally, they have the advantages of both such as adhesion to tooth structure, esthetics, fluoride release and rapid hardening by visible light.
 Issues surrounding other physical properties, such as the mechanism of adhesion, sensitivity to water, long-term wear and strength, need to be addressed and substantiated.
 There are other considerations, which are not features of the conventional materials, but are of importance with the resin-modified glass ionomer cements i.e. light-curing, which require further research to provide evidence of their behavior.
 The future for this group of materials is unknown, but the currently available materials appear to be promising.